atxrenegade/milestone_blog_post/jsBlogPost.md

 turns AST into executable code - intermediate representation of the program

-What significance does this have to us as devleopers?
+What significance does this have to us as developers?
 Aside from a few corner cases scope is determined